lyledavids/lico-weavevm/README.md

+(The Lico project is currently in development and has not yet been deployed.
+More info under Deployment subheading)
 # Lico: A Web3 TikTok Platform

 ## Introduction
 Lico is a decentralized social media platform inspired by TikTok, built on web3 technologies and blockchain to empower content creators.